CDCgov/cfa-ring-vax-widget/README.md

       actively detect B, but not the index or C (although C might be detected if the detection of A leads to contact tracing that detects B that in turn leads to contact tracing that detects C).
-  - "Detection" here means detection _and_ successful intervention.
+    - N.B.: "Detection" here means detection _and_ successful intervention.
 We do not separately model the detected infection's probability of divulging contact information, the ability of public health to find that contact, or the probability of that contact to comply with quarantine/isolation.
   - There is a distribution of times between triggering detection and contact tracing completion.
 Start with Dirac delta.
 - Input parameters/assumptions for this model